What is the Best Wood for Countertops?

 Why Wood Countertops?

-For one, woods just have that classic aura that lends itself to your home.
+For one, woods have that classic aura that lends itself to your home.
 It makes your kitchen look luxurious, classy, and very distinctive.

 In addition, most wooden countertops are made from butcher blocks.
 So they’re very durable and can even double as a chopping board.

-They’re also generally cheaper than high-end stone slabs typically used in modern countertops.
+They’re also generally cheaper than high-end stone slabs in modern countertops.
 Some species of wood also have natural antibacterial properties that kill off germs.
 So, as long as they’re properly cleaned, you won’t have to worry about salmonella and other bacteria taking up residence in your kitchen.

 The Best Woods for Countertops